beve-org/beve/extensions.md

 Layout: `HEADER | MATRIX HEADER | EXTENTS | VALUE`

-EXTENTS are written out as a typed array of unsigned integers.
+EXTENTS are written out as a typed array of integers.

 > The VALUE in the matrix must be a typed array of numerical data.